 Ledmark Heavyweight Cotton Canvas Outback

-- Comfortable, adjustable, and removable shoulder strap - Grab-handles with Velcro closure
+- Grab-handles with Velcro closure

 Sometimes an afternoon mountain biking turns into an excursion, and when that happens, you want ample storage for your gear and any extras.
 If you’ve ever felt like you can’t find a bag with enough room, this Ledmark bag is here to break the mold.